Are you looking for a place to escape the busy streets of Queenstown? Craving a quiet retreat?

 If you visit Moke Lake on one of these days and want to ensure you get the perfect photos, we suggest using your widest lens and finding a spot at the lake’s edge that gives you a good angle of the lake.

-Somewhere near the middle is good as you can get reflections of the central peninsular then too, but there’s also a nice corner by the far side of the lake that has reeds and a fence – these would make really good foreground subjects for your reflections.
+Somewhere near the middle is good as you can get reflections of the central peninsula then too, but there’s also a nice corner by the far side of the lake that has reeds and a fence – these would make really good foreground subjects for your reflections.

-Once you’ve found your spot, play around with the height of your photo.
-Don’t just stand and snap form eye-height.
 Sometimes a photo looks better when taken from ground level, especially if you want to include the taller mountains in your reflections.

 View of Moke Lake from the central Peninsula